-This About Golf Travel Guide to Golf Courses in Freeport, Grand Bahama Island provides in-depth reviews to both of the island's beautiful golf courses.
-With its impressive combination of ecological wonders and man-made attractions, the two golf courses in Freeport, Grand Bahama Island - The Reefs and the Lucayan - make it an obvious destination for golfers looking for a little winter sunshine.
+With its impressive combination of ecological wonders and man-made attractions, the Reefs Golf Course, part of the Grand Lucayan Resort in Freeport, Grand Bahama Island, make the island an obvious destination for golfers looking for a little winter sunshine.

 Grand Bahama Island lies just 55 miles off the coast of Florida.
 From east to west it measures some 96 miles, rimmed with cities, villages, and cays that offer lasting evidence of the many different people and cultures that have called the island home.